 In the blistering heat, she steps outside with water bottle and phone in hand, knowing the journey will be arduous, long, and possibly futile…

-Since its release last year, Pokemon Go has helped me discover a lot of new places in my area that I never even knew existed, many of which are beautiful parks and nature trails.
-However, finding Pokestops in suburban Northern New Jersey can be difficult if you don’t know where to look.
-I thought this blog post could help other people in NJ find places with Pokestops because it can be pretty frustrating.
+Since its release in 2016, Pokemon Go has helped me discover beautiful parks and nature trails i my area, many of which I didn’t even know existed.
+However, finding Pokestops in suburban north New Jersey can be difficult if you don’t know where to look.
 I mean, look at the difference between a street in New York City and my street:

 Pathetic, isn’t it?

 Saddle Brook County Park, Saddle Brook, New Jersey

 A hotspot for Pokemon Go is Saddle Brook County Park in Saddle Brook.
 This place is Pokestop, Lure, Gym, and Pokemon heaven.
 The area has a small lake surrounded by benches, all engraved in remembrance of people who have died.
 These benches are all designated Pokestops and because the lake is small, it is the perfect place to walk around and pass through all of the streaming petals and Pokemon.

 But apparently I wasn’t the only person to discover this secret.
 When I first visited this park, there were thralls of kids, teenagers, young adults, and even parents, all walking around with their phones, scouting the area.
 Or, they were gathered in big groups, challenging Gyms or taking advantage of Lures.
 There were so many people that it was difficult not to bump into someone in front of you; if you walked too slowly, people bumped into you from behind.
 Don’t let this deter you, though.